General Election Information

 Applications for absentee ballots will be mailed for each election for anyone over 60 years of age that has requested to be put on the permanent absentee listing.
-If you would like to be put on the permanent listing, please email, call or write the clerk’s office to be added to the list.
+If you would like to be put on the permanent listing, please call, write or submit this form to the clerk’s office to be added to the list.
 Please remember you must return the application in order to receive your ballot.
 You may bring it to the office in person during regular business hours, or mail it back.
 If you bring your application in person and time permits, a ballot will be issued to you.
 Otherwise it will be mailed to you upon receipt of your application.
 Please remember that the ballots must be received back in the clerk’s office prior to the close of polls on Election Day.

 Others that are in need of an absentee ballot must fill out an application and return it to the clerk in order to receive a ballot.
 Please contact the clerk’s office if you would like an application sent to you for a current election, or click on the button below to fill out an application and send it to the clerk.